 Girls Aloud announce UK and Ireland reunion tour for 2024

-Along with late singer Sarah Harding, who died of breast cancer in 2021, the band comprised Cheryl Tweedy, Nadine Coyle, Nicola Roberts and Kimberley Walsh

-Girls Aloud will reunite for a huge UK and Ireland tour in 2024, it has been announced.
+Girls Aloud will reunite for a huge UK and Ireland tour in 2024, it has been announced, as the surviving members reveal plans to celebrate their late bandmate, Sarah Harding.

 The pop girl group first formed after its members appeared as individual contestants on the ITV talent show Popstars: The Rivals in 2002, splitting in 2013 following a greatest hits tour.

-Along with late singer Sarah Harding, who died of breast cancer in 2021, the band comprised Cheryl Tweedy, Nadine Coyle, Nicola Roberts and Kimberley Walsh.
+Along with Harding, who died of breast cancer in 2021, the band comprised Cheryl Tweedy, Nadine Coyle, Nicola Roberts and Kimberley Walsh.

 Cheryl said in a statement that a reunion tour was on their minds until Harding’s death.